NativeDocuments/docx-to-pdf-on-AWS-Lambda/README.md

 After you click "Deploy" (bottom right corner), you'll need to wait a minute or so as CloudFormation creates resources.
 When this is complete, you should see a green tick saying "Your application has been deployed"

-Now go into the function: Lambda > Functions then configure an S3 trigger (or your step function), environment variables and execution role as explained below.
+Now go into the function: Lambda > Functions then configure an S3 or SQS trigger (or your step function), environment variables and execution role as explained below.

-### Trigger
+### S3 Trigger

 This function can respond to S3 ObjectCreated events.
 In this case, the output PDF is the input key + .pdf.